rxavier/econuy/README.md

 The `Session()` object is initialized with the `data_dir`, `revise_rows`,  `force_update`, `dataset`, `log`, `logger` and `inplace` attributes.

-* `data_dir` controls where data will be saved and where it will be looked for when updating.
+* `location` controls where data will be saved and where it will be looked for when updating.
 It defaults to "econuy-data", and will create the directory if it doesn't exist.
 * `revise_rows` controls the updating mechanism.
 It can be an integer, denoting how many rows from the data held on disk to replace with new data, or a string.
 In the latter case, `auto` indicates that the amount of rows to be replaced will be determined from the inferred data frequency, while `nodup` replaces existing data with new data for each time period found in both.
-* `force_update` controls whether whether to redownload data even if existing data in disk was modified recently.
+* `only_get` controls whether to get data from local sources or attempt to download it.
 * `dataset` holds the current working dataset(s) and by default is initialized with an empty Pandas dataframe.
 * `log` controls how logging works. `0`, don't log; `1`, log to console; `2`, log to console and file with default file; ``str``, log to console and file with filename=str.
 * `logger` holds the current logger object from the logging module.
 Generally, the end user shouldn't set this manually.